ktrnthsnr/Book-Search-Engine/README.md

     - jsonwebtoken  `npm install jsonwebtoken`
     - moment `npm install moment`
     - mongoose `npm install mongoose`
-- Npm packages installed for the /server refactor include:
+- Npm packages installed in the /server folder to setup for GraphQL, run the following:
-    - Apollo Server library $ `npm i apollo-server-express`
+    - Install the Apollo Server library $ `npm i apollo-server-express`
     - For user authentication, to be able to encode a JSON object into a tokenized string, install JSON Web Token (JWT) package $ `npm install jsonwebtoken`

+- Folders created for the refactor: /schemas

 ### Client-side installations
 - Original `client` dependencies before refactor to QueryQL and Apollo server